 Accelerating Discoveries Toward Better Health

-Research nurses with specialized training facilitate research protocols that range from simple outpatient encounters to intensive studies requiring invasive procedures and multiple day hospital admission.
+Our research nurses receive specialized training to facilitate research protocols that range from simple outpatient encounters to intensive studies requiring invasive procedures and multiple day hospital admissions.
+Our team includes and is able to provide:

-- Distance nursing support to studies carried out elsewhere in the University Hospital and Primary Children's Hospital.
+- Nursing services that offer support to studies at CSC venues, and “mobile nursing” for studies carried out elsewhere in the University Hospital, Primary Children's Hospital, and other off-site locations.

 - Dedicated research pharmacy staff.